tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 ### P and Q

-Your P x Q should multiply to your NB.
-It determines how your matrix is chopped up.
+Your P x Q should multiply to your number of MPI tasks (which you set in your slurm batch script).
+It determines how your matrix is chopped up and divided.
 Your Q should be less than than P. In a perfect set up, the most square P and Q would perform best.
 Experiment with slightly rectangular ones.
 Why might those work better in some cases?
 Why Q less than P?

 # Step 6 - Create your SLURM batch script